nipunkakkar/nipunkakkar/README.md

 * Good hands-on knowledge of neural networks design and implementation through tools like Tensorflow, Keras, OpenCV etc.

-Currently, I am looknig for oppotunities in data science and machine learning or in related domains.

 **How to reach me 📱**

 * LinkedIn - https://www.linkedin.com/in/nipunkakkarofficial/